jagdsh/aws-security-solutions/IAM/access_control/README.md

 - MFA (Multi-Factor Authentication) – force users to generate a code on a device (usually a mobile phone or hardware) before doing important operations on S3
 - MFA will be required to:
-  - Permanently delete an object version
+  - Permanently delete an object version - For destruction activity
   - Suspend Versioning on the bucket
 - MFA won’t be required to:
   - Enable Versioning